mdatikshahriar/Tournament-Generator/README.md

-# Node.js & Passport Login
+# Tournament Generator

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is a tournament generator website created using Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version: 2.0.0

 ### Usage